 Filers must not manipulate, rename or delete the tabs in the templates, and must not modify the content, formatting or columns of the templates.
-We may reject modified templates and require them to be refiled using the approved templates.
+We may reject a modified template and require it to be refiled using the approved template.